tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema-recommendations.rst

 Recommendations using the PIDINST metadata schema
 =================================================

-In support of unambiguous identification, we recommend that an instrument’s associated metadata is published in a common language, specifically US English.
-In the following section, we provide advanced recommendations on how to form the values in the PIDINST metadata and discuss special cases.
+We recommend that an instrument’s associated metadata is published in a common language, specifically US English to enable its reuse.
+In the following section, we provide advanced recommendations on how to specify the values in the PIDINST metadata and discuss special cases.

 .. _pidinst-metadata-schema-terminologies: